If you’re like me, your journey to financial freedom began with a desire to enjoy a lifestyle design curated by, and specifically for, you.

 Step Three: Putting Your Lifestyle Design into Action

-With your design in hand, it’s time to plot how to make your vision come alive.
+Your next step as a lifestyle designer is to plot how to make your vision come alive.

 This entails identifying your umbrella life goals (your ultimate lifestyle design) and the cash/income you need to support your designed lifestyle.
 Next, you’ll need to develop a plan to fulfill identified monetary requirements.